 We urge the DBE to provide nutrition support to all eligible children attending an early learning programme, regardless of whether the programme is registered or not.
 We must not neglect the most vulnerable children, especially those at unregistered programmes, who stand the most to gain from nutrition support.

+Click a campaign to see resources.
 Download these resources and share widely!

 The campaign explained